- Tax Revenue Overview

 General Property Tax

-City property tax on all residential real property is $1.241 per $100 of assessed valuation for 2017 bills.
-Of the $1.241/$100 in valuation, $0.601 is for General Fund usage and this constitutes roughly 25% of General Fund total revenue. $0.220/$100 goes to the Pension Fund for pension plan administration and employer contributions to the Salaries Employee Pension Trust.
-The remaining $0.42/$100 goes toward debt repayment on the Series 2014 General Obligation bonds authorized in August 2014 for the construction of a new public safety and administration building.
+City property tax on all residential real property is $1.228 per $100 of assessed valuation for 2022 bills.
+Of the $1.228/$100 in valuation, $0.503 is for General Fund usage and this constitutes roughly 20% of General Fund total revenue. $0.185/$100 goes to the Pension Fund for pension plan administration and employer contributions to the Salaries Employee Pension Trust.
+The remaining $0.54/$100 goes toward debt repayment on the Series 2021 General Obligation Refunding bonds (originally Series 2014 General Obligation bonds for the construction of a new public safety and administration building) and the Series 2020 General Obligation bonds authorized in June 2020 for the construction of park improvements and a new community center.

 Not later than September 30 of each year, the City Council sets the rate of tax for the City and files the tax rate with St. Louis County (the "County") by October 1.
 The Missouri State Auditor's office annually certifies all property tax rates do not exceed statutory limits.
 This certification is presented to the County for acceptance.